-Around 92 percent of New Zealand schools have a physical library space – although what that means in practice varies.
+In one survey representing around 20 percent of Aotearoa schools, 92 percent said they had a physical library space – although what that means in practice varies.
 They could be multimedia learning hubs with a team of library staff, or a cupboard of books managed by a teacher and volunteers – or anything in between.

 Given school funding pressures, it can be hard to prioritise the library.
 Yet schools with librarians have better student reading levels, according to international research.